Using Handshake for Work-Study & Student Help Hiring

 • Be sure to click the “Work-Study” box if applicable.
 Only students eligible for Work-Study will be able to see your posting if you click this box.
 If you are hiring out of your own department budget, do not click “Work-Study.”

-• When you are prompted to include necessary documents for the applicant to submit, if hiring Work-Study, we recommend you link to the Standard Work-Study Application found here.
-These students likely DO NOT have a resume or cover letter and are not prepared to write one at this point in their career, and that is OK.
-We recommend you do not request full resumes or cover letters for work-study roles.
+• You will be prompted to include necessary documents for the applicant to submit.
+We recommend you link to the standard Work Study Application.
+(Please keep in mind when requesting necessary documents that many students that are looking for on-campus employment likely DO NOT have a resume or cover letter and are not prepared to write one at this point in their career.)

 • For other specific questions on job postings, see Handshake help page here.

-• Work-Study positions are vital to our University daily operations, but taking on a Work-Study supervisee requires investment from you as the Supervisor too.
-Be prepared to commit to the growth and learning of your student – this is one of the incredible privileges and joys we have as educators!
+• Be prepared to commit to the growth and learning of your student – this is one of the incredible privileges and joys we have as educators!
+This may be a student’s first employment experience.

 • For more information on applications, visit this Handshake help page here.